LESA-RPI/LESA_OccupancyUnit/README.md

 # BLE_MeshLightingPRFNode

 Based on STM's BLE_MeshLightingPRFNode example, this project gets data from the ToF and color sensor.
+Due to the incompetance of our ability, we have not figued